fmatter/cariban_nps/overview.md

 > Adv   Adv?-Prtcl Vi        N     Pro    Prtcl N     Vi        Adv   Pro    N
 > ‘Here , there is only a small one, it is one acre’</pre>

--   unknown (what is going on with all the nouns from *mö* to *awong*?):

-> (ra-personal-narrative-188) Akawaio (Caesar-Fox 2003)
-> <pre>
-> <i>e'tane mörau rögeng mang mö ga'ta önnö yuk awong maningbaning be</i>
-> e'tane  mörau rögeng mang      mö   ka'ta önnö     yuk    yau-ng  maningba-ning pe
-> however there only   3.be.Pres farm edge  far.away forest Loc-Nzr bother-A.Nzr  like
-> Prtcl   Adv   Prtcl  Vi        N    N     Adv      N      N       N             P
-> ‘However, there is one thing that will bother a farm in the forest’</pre>

--   unknown (how is the numeral related to the farms?):

-> (ra-personal-narrative-196) Akawaio (Caesar-Fox 2003)
-> <pre>
-> <i>möröwenai aza'rö mïgï te'seng urö imainarï</i>
-> mörö wenai   aza'rö mïgï  t-eji-zeng     urö i-maina-ri
-> that because two    Hes   Adv-be-Abs.Nzr 1Sg 3-farm-Psd
-> Dem  P       Prtcl  Prtcl N              Pro N
-> ‘This is why I always have two farms’</pre>

 -   unknown (what is the argument of *pömïuya*?):

 > (ra-personal-narrative-200) Akawaio (Caesar-Fox 2003)